goodcar-rent/goodcar-rent-server/README.md

 Get user group

-Get all permissions for group
+Get all permissions for this object for group

+Resolve permission

-Get all permissions for account
+Get all permissions for this object for specific user

-Check if permission for this object is ok
+Resolve perission